damc/simple-algs/readme.md

 # Simple ALGS

+**Note: Simple ALGS is a different thing than ALGS, they simply have a similar name (although there might be some other similarities, but ALGS is a more complex idea)**

 SimpleALGS is a library for programmatically creating (possibly "finding" would be a better word) a function/program that meets given specification.
 Specification is a set of examples of inputs and corresponding outputs of that function/program.

 This works for only simple functions/programs (for more complex, it requires too much computational power and too many examples).